6. GeoTools Overview

 6.2.
 Getting a Data Store Instance

-Data stores are accessed through org.geotools.data.DataStoreFinder#getDataStore.
+Data stores are accessed through org.geotools.api.data.DataStoreFinder#getDataStore.
 The function takes a parameter map, which is used to dynamically load a data store.
 For example, to load a GeoMesa HBase data store include the parameter key "hbase.catalog".
 Data stores are dynamically loaded; the appropriate data store implementation and all of its required dependencies must be on the classpath.

 GeoMesa data stores are thread-safe (although not all methods on the data store return thread-safe objects).
 Generally, a data store should be loaded once and then used repeatedly.
 When no longer needed, a data store should be cleaned up by calling the dispose() method.